wsdookadr/mdetect/README.md

 This will provide information about function names and the number of calls, for each file that is stored in `BaseX`.

+To get a report of the potentially malicious files run:

+    ./mdetect -r

+(this will act on files analyzed when `-d` was run;
+ no files with known checksums will be checked, that is, the checksums collected when `-c` was run)

 You may run `./deps/basexgui` which will bring up a GUI including an editor where you can run custom XQuery queries.